 - Recognize the relationship of privilege and power in a fraternal context

 - Implement Collective Endeavors Step 3 by developing personal commitments to creating spaces where all members are respected, are included and feel a sense of belonging

 - Apply best practices to address DEI issues and challenges through chapter experience

-If your chapter is preparing to take part in Kaleidoscope during this term, you should complete the assigned pre-work, Brave and Bold Dialogues.
-This training takes approximately 30 minutes to complete.
-Your Kaleidoscope session will focus on the concepts you will learn about during Brave and Bold, so be sure you have completed your assigned training prior to your Kaleidoscope session.
+If your chapter is preparing to take part in Kaleidoscope during this term, your members should complete the assigned prework, Collective Endeavors.
+This training takes approximately 30 minutes to complete and can be found in The Heights Learning Center.